dataiku/dataiku-contrib/dataproc-clusters/README.md

 Your DSS instance MUST be an edge node candidate for Dataproc Clusters. this means you should have a Debian 8/9 with Dataproc client Packages provided by google .

-You can find images compatible with such an installation in the public project dataiku-marketplace.
+You can deploy compatible instance from Dataiku For Dataproc solution on Google Cloud marketplace and  find images compatible with such an installation in the public project dataiku-marketplace.

+## Changelog

+**Version 1.0.0  (2018-02-01)**
+* first version compatible with solution Dataiku for Dataproc